sjn/introducing-se/docs.md

 #### What is Introducing.SE?

 * This site is a *prac&shy;tical in&shy;tro&shy;duc&shy;tion* to [Street Episte&shy;mology (SE)](#/0/2).
-* …optimized for your phone, with use&shy;ful tips and reminders for practicing SE.
+* …optimized for your phone, with use&shy;ful tips and re&shy;min&shy;ders for practicing&nbsp;SE.
-* …a continuously improving resource for both new and seasoned SE practicioners.
+* …a continuously improving resource for both new and seasoned SE prac&shy;ticioners.
 * …a way to [Share SE](#/8/2) with anyone interested.

 \